The BIG Read Events

 If you don’t have a chance to read it all, come anyway; there is a lot to learn and the discussions are so great!

-*If you are on the Findlay Campus, reach out to Paul Weaver to join.
+*If you are on the Findlay Campus, reach out to Paul Weaver or use this link to join.

 This year, the book club will be traveling with fun snacks and hosted by several different offices, where we will learn about neurodiversity through the book selected and discuss how the host office can better support neurodiverse students.